antoniol00/Practica_IoT_E2EE/Readme.md

 ## PLAFTORM 🌐

 To view the platform application run this command.
-It has a web interface to manage the application:
+It has a web interface to manage the application (the database linked to the application will be created automatically and recreated each time the application is run):

 ```
 cd .\platform